MrCocoNuat/tiny-simon/design.md

 polarity!

 - The switch is included because otherwise the microcontroller by itself will draw about 5mA.
-This could be reduced by forcing it into sleep modes.
+This could be reduced by forcing it into sleep mode and waking it up with pin change interrupts (by pressing buttons).